2014 - Present

 The multimodal vignette of a 19th century.

 An x-year project begun whilst serving as Interactive-Writer-In-Residence at the British Library.
-Centering around the simple biography of Isaak Scinbank, a forgotten Victorian sailor, dilletante fisherman and rescuer of Sir John Franklin, the famously disaparated Arctic explorer, the work straddles handbound manuscripts, digital cairns, pen-and-ink drawings, musical recordings, fictional scholarship, physical artefacts, online mappings and some very hard biscuits to attempt to demonstrate the impossibility of history.
+Centering around the simple biography of Isaak Scinbank, a forgotten Victorian sailor, dilletante fisherman and rescuer of Sir John Franklin, the famously disaparated Arctic explorer, the work straddles handbound manuscripts, digital cairns, pen-and-ink drawings, musical recordings, fictional scholarship, physical artefacts, online mappings and some very hard biscuits in an attempt to demonstrate the impossibility of history.

 An artificially-intelligent simulation of the familiar "spyrit" of an 18th century Yorkshire cunning woman, bound within a chalked circle, and lit only by inconstant candlelight.
 You approach it with no other protection than a crude grimoire entitled A Housekeeping: the cunning woman's manual of spells, 'receipts' and secrets for commanding this paranatural yet compliant creature.
 It sees you approach, and calls out in a strangled voice...